bankair/map_data_extractor/README.md

 ### Nodes descriptor

-Nodes descriptors are transparent PNG containing blocks of 4*4 fully opaque black pixels.
+Nodes descriptors are transparent PNG containing blocks of 4*4 fully opaque pixels.

 This is image is virtually placed on top of paths image during process so some path pixels are said to be *under* a node.